Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 An NPU (Neural Processing Unit) is an accelerator designed specifically for the operations dominating neural-network inference: matrix-matrix multiplications, convolutions, and activations.
 Unlike GPUs, which are general-purpose parallel compute accelerators, NPUs trade versatility for much higher performance per watt within their narrow domain.
 That makes them ideal for continuous or low-latency workloads on devices with limited thermal budget.

 The most-published metric is TOPS (tera-operations per second) in INT8 or FP16 precision.
-It’s useful as order of magnitude but misleading on its own, because it captures neither available memory bandwidth nor the efficiency of the compiler translating the model into accelerator instructions.
+It’s useful as order of magnitude but misleading on its own: it captures neither available memory bandwidth nor the efficiency of the compiler translating the model into accelerator instructions.
 A 40 TOPS chip with a mature compiler beats a 50 TOPS chip with poor software support in practice.

 The other factor that matters is unified memory.
 NPUs sharing memory with CPU and GPU avoid costly copies when the pipeline combines multiple stages, increasingly common because real models are rarely a single isolated neural network.